-Where in this policy the terminology used refers to “we’’, ‘’us’’, ‘’our’’ it shall refer to X Trading Solutions Pty Ltd trading as Halcyon Global and where the terminology used refers to ‘’you’’, ‘’the client’’, ‘’your’’ it shall refer to the individual to whom this policy pertains to, or any natural or legal person in a client relationship with the company and who has used or is actively using our products and services.
+Where in this policy the terminology used refers to “we’’, ‘’us’’, ‘’our’’ it shall refer to Halcyon Global Pty Limited and where the terminology used refers to ‘’you’’, ‘’the client’’, ‘’your’’ it shall refer to the individual to whom this policy pertains to, or any natural or legal person in a client relationship with the company and who has used or is actively using our products and services.

 This privacy statement and/or policy provides an overview of how we collect, process, protect and use your personal data, and informs you about your rights under the Privacy Act 1988 (Cth) (“Privacy Act”).